Estimated reading time: 3 minutes

 How bonus depreciation works.

 Bonus depreciation is an accelerated depreciation that lowers your tax burden.
-Instead of spreading out the purchase price of a qualifying asset over many years, it lets you deduct up to 100% of the purchase price in the year you buy it and start using it.
-Remember that the rates will change in 2023, as indicated in the graph above.
+Instead of spreading out the purchase price of a qualifying asset over many years, it lets you deduct a certain percentage of the purchase price in the year you buy it and start using it.
 Bonus depreciation is available for many new and used assets and property with a useful life of two decades or less.
 This includes machinery, vehicles, equipment, computers, printers, furniture, and off-the-shelf software.

 Here is a sample scenario of how bonus depreciation works.
 A construction company lands a contract to build homes in a new master-planned community.
-After reviewing the size and scope of the project, the construction company’s CEO decided to purchase $200,000 worth of heavy equipment in 2021, the same year the construction job started.
+After reviewing the size and scope of the project, the construction company’s CEO decided to purchase $200,000 worth of heavy equipment in 2023, the same year the construction job started.
 The equipment qualifies because it has a depreciation period of 20 years or less, and it was put into service in the year it was acquired.
-The first-year rate was 100% in 2021, and, as a result, the construction company’s CEO will be able to deduct the entire $200,000 on his tax return.
+The first-year rate is 80% in 2023, and, as a result, the construction company’s CEO will be able to deduct $160,000 on their tax return.

 Bonus depreciation and Section 179.

 Bonus depreciation is a good option if your asset purchases exceed the current Section 179 limit.
 For example, suppose you take Section 179 and bonus depreciation allowances.
-In that case, the Section 179 deduction needs to be used first, and the amount that surpasses the Section 179 limit can be taken in bonus depreciation.
+In that case, the Section 179 deduction must be used first, and the amount surpassing the Section 179 limit can be taken in bonus depreciation.